-Numerous people around the world have reported a Keto diarrhea and this is majorly due to the fact that body is using fat as an energy source instead of Carbohydrates.
+Numerous people around the world have reported Keto diarrhea and this is major because the body is using fat as an energy source instead of Carbohydrates.

 The cause of keto diarrhea can be multifactorial:

-Most important cause as already mentioned is high-fat diet:
+The most important cause as already mentioned is a high-fat diet:

-Especially noteworthy for those with a sweet tooth who have troubling letting go of candy and tend to use quite a lot of sugar alcohols as constituents for carbs.
+Especially noteworthy for those with a sweet tooth who have trouble letting go of candy and tend to use quite a lot of sugar alcohols as constituents for carbs.